jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam-in-tensorflow.md

 ---
 layout: post
-title: "Model Explainability with Grad-CAM"
+title: "Model Explainability with Grad-CAM in TensorFlow"
 description: "This post is a tutorial for how to use Grad-CAM to explain computer vision models."
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/camel.jpg"
 tags: [Model Explainability, Python, Tensorflow]
 ---

-This post is a tutorial of how to use Grad-CAM to explain a neural network outputs.
-[Grad-CAM](https://arxiv.org/abs/1610.02391) is a technique for visualizing the regions in an image that are most important for a convolutional neural network (CNN) to make a prediction.
-It can be used with any CNN, but it is most commonly used with image classification models.
+This post is a tutorial demonstrating how to use Grad-CAM for interpreting the output of a neural network.
+[Grad-CAM](https://arxiv.org/abs/1610.02391) is a visualization technique that highlights the regions a convolutional neural network (CNN) relied upon most to make predictions.
+While Grad-CAM is applicable to any CNN, it is predominantly employed with image classification models.
+This tutorial utilizes TensorFlow for implementation, but I made a parallel tutorial that works with PyTorch.

 <b>Table of Contents</b>
 * TOC